ShreenivasMohite/ShreenivasMohite/README.md

-# Hello, I'm Shreenias Mohite 👋
+# Hello, I'm Shreenivas Mohite 👋

 Welcome to my GitHub profile!
 I’m currently building my career in CCNA networking and have a keen interest in network engineering.
 Here’s a bit about me: